tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:startDayOfYear is bdq:Empty or if the value of dwc:startDayOfYear is equal to 366 and (dwc:eventDate is bdq:Empty or the value of dwc:eventDate cannot be interpreted to find single year or a start year in a range); COMPLIANT if the value of dwc:startDayOfYear is an integer between 1 and 365, inclusive, or if the value of dwc:startDayOfYear is 366 and the start year interpreted from dwc:eventDate is a leap year; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:startDayOfYear is bdqval:Empty or if the value of dwc:startDayOfYear is equal to 366 and (dwc:eventDate is bdqval:Empty or the value of dwc:eventDate cannot be interpreted to find single year or a start year in a range); COMPLIANT if the value of dwc:startDayOfYear is an integer between 1 and 365, inclusive, or if the value of dwc:startDayOfYear is 366 and the start year interpreted from dwc:eventDate is a leap year; otherwise NOT_COMPLIANT

 #### Information Elements